 Enlist your kids’ help – it’s a great opportunity for them to learn about nutrition and food prep.

 For people who feel overwhelmed in general, batch cooking can seem daunting.
-However, everyone who batch cooks develops their own rhythm and system with practice, and this set of simple guidelines will help you get started.
+However, everyone who batch cooks develop their own rhythm and system with practice and this set of simple guidelines will help you get started.